lazyguru/GoToClass/README.md

 GoToClass
 =============

-Sublime Text 2 Plugin to open the class file of the highlighted name
+Sublime Text Plugin to open the class file of the highlighted name.
+Works in ST2 and ST3

 ### Usage